eax2101-droid/poker-hand-analytics/README.md

 As the dataset reflects a limited player pool, the analysis is intended to demonstrate methodology rather than provide generalizable conclusions.

+---

+## Future Improvements

+This project currently focuses on building the core data pipeline and analytics framework before scaling to a larger dataset.
+Future improvements could include:

+- Adding more PokerNow sessions to improve sample size and metric reliability
+- Building automated data validation checks for missing fields, duplicate records, and timestamp consistency
+- Refactoring the notebook workflow into reusable Python scripts
+- Adding clustering or predictive modeling to group players by behavioral similarity
+- Expanding support for hand histories from other poker platforms

 ## Author